 Appropriate checks will be undertaken in respect of visitors and volunteers coming into School/College as outlined within national guidance.
 Visitors will be expected to sign in and out via the office visitors log and to display a visitor's badge whilst on site.
+Visitors badges are orange (for those who do not need to be accompanied), red visitor lanyards are for visitors that MUST be accompanied by a member of Headlands School Staff.
+Headlands Staff wear a red 'STAFF' lanyad, which must be visible at all times.

-Any individual who is not known or identifiable on site should be challenged for clarification and reassurance and escorted back to the Main Reception.
+Any individual who is not known or identifiable on site should be challenged for clarification and reassurance.